 The best bikes to use in Montreal are hybrid bikes or mountain bikes.
-Things are strong in this city when all you see along a block are cargo bikes.
+Things become a lot more fun in this city when cargo bikes are all you see along a block.
 Montreal is the place if you’re looking for a place with European flair, with plenty of hills to climb.

 4. Tokyo, Japan